Oral Appliances for Sleep Apnea Treatment

 Sleep Apnea Treatment without CPAP Machines

-The good news is that advancements in today’s dental technology have developed individualized oral appliance therapy programs for patients that does not involve the use of a machine.
+The good news is that advancements in today’s dental technology have developed individualized oral appliance therapy programs for patients that do not involve the use of a machine.
 The use of dental sleep medicine devices enables patients to sleep comfortably by reducing or eliminating the amount of OSA episodes or snoring.
-Dental appliances do not require any machine connection, they do not restrict a person’s sleeping position, and they are durable, easy to use, easy to clean, convenient for travel, and can be used anywhere.
+Dental appliances are effective alternatives to a CPAP machine.
+They do not require any machine connection, they do not restrict a person’s sleeping position, and they are durable, easy to use, easy to clean, convenient for travel, and can be used anywhere.

 Herbst Sleep Appliance

 People who suffer with mild to moderate obstructive sleep apnea or snoring can benefit from the use of a Herbst dental sleep appliance, which fits over the upper and lower teeth while sleeping to reposition the jaw.

 Ideal for people with mild-moderate sleep apnea, the main goal of Dorsal dental appliances is to keep the lower jaw from dropping during sleep, by keeping the airways open and allowing for easy breathing without snoring.

 The two major classifications of devices used for oral appliance therapy are labeled as either Mandibular Advancement Devices (MAD) that target the lower jaw, or Tongue Retaining Devices (TRD) that target the tongue.
 There is no one-size-fits-all appliance for OSA or snoring solutions.
 A specially trained sleep apnea dentist determines the best appliance for each person based on the patient’s OSA symptoms as well as the condition of the patient’s teeth, jawline, tongue size, gums, bite configuration, and any cosmetic dental work.